cylixlee/OpenSpecContinuum/README.md

 # OpenSpec Continuum

 OpenSpec Continuum is a downstream, independently maintained fork that closely follows the upstream [OpenSpec](https://github.com/Fission-AI/OpenSpec) project.
-It builds upon all official upstream releases and additionally maintains a curated collection of community-driven, practical improvements that have not been merged upstream, offering greater utility while preserving compatibility.
+It builds upon all official upstream releases and additionally maintains a curated collection of community-driven, practical improvements that have not been merged upstream, offering greater utility while preserving maximum compatibility.

 ## Upstream Documentation